 She ushered him into her office and onto the guest chair, then walked around the table to her seat.

 “Let me just pull up your stuff heere.
 So Mr. Evans, what is it that you do that you have such heavy deposits?”
 She asked the computer, but he answered.

 “I am the C.E.O of my own company,” he told her, putting the brief on the table, which had his company name emblemed across the center.

-“Are you new in town as well?”
+“Been around the town a lot?”
 Gabriel asked, his hand on the small of her back.

 His phone rang, and he tapped the mute button after looking at the name on the touch screen.

 “I can run a company, I’m sure I can run down a phone number.”
 He laughed, “If not, I certainly know where you work!”
 He waved his hand, referring to the building they were standing in.

 He nodded to her with a smile, and then was out the door.

 Jennifer came up behind her as Leah kept staring at the door.

 “I think I just met him,” she said aloud, acknowledging her presence.
 It was like one of those superstitious feelings; a premonition; a chill down her spine.